-Apparel product development is an iterative problem solving process that is heuristic in nature, and involves turning 2D flat patterns into a 3D garment that would fit human anatomy.
+Apparel product development is an iterative problem-solving process that is heuristic in nature and involves turning 2D flat patterns into a 3D garment that would fit human anatomy.
 During the COVID-19 pandemic, apparel companies have started using 2D/3D digital product development rather than conducting in-person fit sessions.
 This new way of working changed the mechanism of how tacit knowledge is created and disseminated.
-The digital transformation trend in product development will accelerate in the post-pandemic era, therefore it would be crucial to understand the dynamics as well as the types of information generated during product development meetings to translate this information into digital realm to better support the future of work in the apparel industry.
+The digital transformation trend in product development will accelerate in the post-pandemic era.
+Therefore it would be crucial to understand the dynamics as well as the types of information generated during product development meetings to translate this information into the digital realm to better support the future of work in the apparel industry.

 Exploring and Modeling COVID-19 Vaccination Preferences

-Success of immunization programs aiming at controlling the spread of the coronavirus will depend on acceptance rates of vaccination.
-The main research goal of this project is to better understand and model individual decision-making under threats to health emerging from the COVID-19 outbreak, with special focus on willingness to receive vaccination once an effective and safe vaccine is available.
-The econometric approach of choice modeling will be adopted as main research method to derive estimates of expected acceptance rates of a COVID-19 vaccine.
-Choice modeling for statistical inference on behavioral response to immunization will be informed by microdata collected in an online survey across the US with attitudinal questions, stated actual behavioral change in response to the pandemic, and a suite of choice experiments looking at COVID-19 prevention and testing.
-Using the collected data, a hybrid choice model will be trained and tested to make posterior inference on the willingness to accept a COVID-19 vaccine.
+The success of immunization programs aiming at controlling the spread of the coronavirus will depend on acceptance rates of vaccination.
+The main research goal of this project is to better understand and model individual decision-making under threats to health emerging from the COVID-19 outbreak, with a special focus on willingness to receive vaccination once an effective and safe vaccine is available.
+The econometric choice modeling approach will be adopted as the main research method to derive estimates of expected acceptance rates of a COVID-19 vaccine.
+Choice modeling for statistical inference on the behavioral response to immunization will be informed by microdata collected in an online survey across the U.S. with attitudinal questions, stated actual behavioral change in response to the pandemic, and a suite of choice experiments looking at COVID-19 prevention and testing.
+Using the collected data, a hybrid choice model will be trained and tested to make posterior inferences on the willingness to accept a COVID-19 vaccine.